 - The employee’s early return to a temporary alternative occupation with modified duties and/or hours

 - Re-training and referral to alternative employment if permanent medical restrictions exist

 - Manage routine return-to-work cases.
-Provide modified duties and implement return to work plan in keeping with any restrictions or limitations noted
+Offer timely modified duties and implement return to work plan in keeping with any restrictions or limitations noted

-- For non-routine cases, contact and work directly with the return to work specialist and/or an occupational health nurse team
+- For non-routine cases, contact and work directly with a disability case specialist and/or a health care team member like an occupational health nurse or injury recovery specialist

-- Determine STIIP start date and monitor the 15-day STIIP re-qualification period once the employee has completed a full return to work
+- Determine the STIIP start date and monitor the 21-calendar day STIIP re-qualification period once the employee has completed a full-time return to work

 - Ask for return to work planning information as needed on a doctor's certificate

 - Keep the supervisor’s copy of the doctor’s certificate form (the short portion of the form) in the workplace.
-Do not keep any copies of the confidential portion of the form—send these to the occupational health nurse (see address on form)
+Don't keep any copies of the confidential portion of the form, send these to the occupational health nurse (see address on form)

 - Maintain contact and relationship with your employee throughout the absence.
 Remember to engage them in discussions about what they can do as they recover and be flexible and open to suggestions